Fei-au/lc/leetcode.md

   - Regard value at the index as the next index

 - Floyd’s Cycle Detection
+  - Any thing if there is a cycle, we could use it to check.
+A fast pointer, a slow pointer
+  -
 - Linked List
   - Find the common patter from the very first elements, and apply them to each elements to see if it applied, adjust to fit all boundry senario.
 Find a common state of each step, and loop them.
   - Add dummy head to avoid first element boundry problem